dudung/ptext/docs/_posts/2020-05-02-xlast-post-today.md

 x_{1,2} = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}.
 \end{equation}

-Implementation of equation \eqref{eq:equation-quadratic} dan \eqref{eq:equation-quadratic-roots} in JavaScript can be as follow
+Implementation of equations \eqref{eq:equation-quadratic} and \eqref{eq:equation-quadratic-roots} in JavaScript can be as follow

 {% highlight javascript linenos %}
 function roots() {